jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   * Effective on the Change Date, or the fourth anniversary of the first publicly available distribution of a specific version of the Licensed Work under this License, whichever comes first, the Licensor hereby grants you rights under the terms of the Change License, and the rights granted in the paragraph above terminate.
 * [HashiCorp adopts Business Source License](https://www.hashicorp.com/blog/hashicorp-adopts-business-source-license "Article HashiCorp adopts BUSL")
   * HashiCorp adopts the Business Source License to ensure continued investment in its community and to continue providing open, freely available products.
-* [Open Enterprise Foundation](https://www.suse.com/news/OpenELA-for-a-Collaborative-and-Open-Future/ "Open Enterprise Foundation") to compete with Red Hat Enterprise Linux
+* [Open Enterprise Linux Association](https://www.suse.com/news/OpenELA-for-a-Collaborative-and-Open-Future/ "Open Enterprise Linux Association") to compete with Red Hat Enterprise Linux
   * CIQ, Oracle and SUSE Create Open Enterprise Linux Association for a Collaborative and Open Future
   * New trade association brings together open source Enterprise Linux community
   * It will provide an open process to access source code that organizations can use to build distributions compatible with RHEL